Al0win/Al0win.github.io/_teaching/2014-spring-teaching-1.md

 **Student Support**
 - Provided one-on-one guidance to students struggling with complex concepts
-- Held regular office hours for doubt clarification and project guidance
+- Held regular tutorials for teaching the programming aspects of Deep Learning
 - Assisted students with implementation challenges in their deep learning projects

 ### Topics Covered: